If you rent a home from us, it's important you understand the terms and conditions of your tenancy agreement.

 Ending your tenancy

-Unless you have the power of attorney, you can not request to give notice on another person's tenancy.
+Unless you have power of attorney, you cannot give notice on behalf of another person.